-Testing (as of 1.13.0, against dn-core 4.1.7/dn-rdbms 4.1.9) has determined there are two main rules:
+Testing (against dn-core 4.1.7/dn-rdbms 4.1.9) has determined there are two main rules:

 • If not using @Join, then the association must be maintained by setting the child association on the parent.

 It is not sufficient to simply add the child object to the parent's collection.